azsk/AzTS-docs/Control coverage/Feature/ServiceFabric.md

 ## Azure_ServiceFabric_AuthN_Client_AuthN_Microsoft_Entra_ID_Only

 ### Display Name
-Use Microsoft Entra Id (formerly AAD) for client authentication on Service Fabric clusters
+Use Microsoft Entra ID (formerly AAD) for client authentication on Service Fabric clusters

 ### Rationale
 Using the native enterprise directory for authentication ensures that there is a built-in high level of assurance in the user identity established for subsequent access control.
 All Enterprise subscriptions are automatically associated with their enterprise directory (xxx.onmicrosoft.com) and users in the native directory are trusted for authentication to enterprise subscriptions.